hswlab/kati/README.md

 KATI is an AI desktop chat application with bing Chat-GPT 4.
 It supports voice and visual emotion feedback of the AI.
 The goal of the development goes in the direction of J.A.R.V.I.S or HAL 9000.
 I imagine an application that is uncomplicated to set up and does not cost anything.
 Just download, launch and use.

 KATI is programmed with Electron and .NET6 and is therefore operating system independent.
 Currently only a download for Windows is offered, but there will probably also be an executable for Linux.
 The heart for the communication with the AI is the C# library [BingChat](https://github.com/bsdayo/BingChat).
+A detailed description of all features in KATI can be found in the user manual.
+<a href="https://github.com/hswlab/KATI/blob/main/about-de.pdf">`User manual: German`</a> <a href="https://github.com/hswlab/KATI/blob/main/about-en.pdf">`User manual: English`</a>

 [![GitHub release (with filter)](https://img.shields.io/github/downloads/hswlab/kati/total?style=for-the-badge&logo=ChatBot&label=download%20KATI